sozimek/sozimek.github.io/index.md

-# XL Release and XL Deploy: Introducing DevOps as code.
+# XL Deploy and XL Release: Introducing DevOps as code.
-# The developer-first approach to infrastructure and deployments
+## The developer-first approach to infrastructure and deployments
 ___

-Did you ever wish that reaching five-nines availability, deploying across multiple data centers and availability zones, and pushing updates to hundreds of endpoints was a simple as writing a few lines of code?
+Did you ever wish that deploying across multiple data centers and availability zones, pushing updates to hundreds of endpoints, and maintaining environment uniformity was a simple as writing a few lines of code?

 Good news.